gsbirch/gsbirch.github.io/aboutme.md

 The University of Michigan runs the Summer Undergraduate Research in Engineering (SURE) program each summer.
 This program employs students to work under doctorate students and professors to assist them in their research.

-In the summer of 2023, I recieved the honor of getting the opportunity to work under Professor Anhong Guo to assist doctorate student Gregory Croisdale with his project "Deckflow".
+In the summer of 2023, I recieved the honor of working under Professor Anhong Guo to assist doctorate student Gregory Croisdale with his project "Deckflow".
 This program offers an intuitive way to use generative image models such as DALL-E with an interface inspired by playing cards.
 I helped develop the program by developing the interface using React.js and using gesture libraries to handle user input such as scrolling or clicking and dragging.
+I also developed the back end ASP.NET server that calls and manages generative models and formats their output for the front end to display.

 #### iD Tech Summer Camp Instructor (Summer 2022)